erizocosmico/bindec/README.md

 ### Roadmap

 - [ ] Document how each type is represented exactly.
-- [ ] Possibly modify signature so encoders take a `io.Writer` and decoders take a `io.Reader`.
-- [ ] Add tests to ensure generated code works as expected.
-- [ ] Handle and error on cyclic structures.
 - [ ] Add validations and constraints via struct tags.
 - [ ] Ensure non-struct type decoders work correctly.